Top EU officials deplore Russian cyber attack on chemical weapons body

 “We deplore such actions, which undermine international law and international institutions,” they said.

-“The EU will continue to strengthen the resilience of its institutions and those of its member states, and international partners and organizations in the digital domain,” they said.
+“The EU will continue to strengthen the resilience of its institutions and those of its member states, and international partners and organisations in the digital domain,” they said.
+(Reporting By Jan Strupczewski; editing by Philip Blenkinsop)